legendarycode3/blockchain-development-documentary-guide/README.md

         3) Block Explorers: Tools like Etherscan provide detailed informationon transactions and smart contracts on the blockchain. </br>
-		A block explorer is a web-based tool acting as a search engine for blockchain data, allowing users to view, verify, and analyze real-time and historical transactions, wallet
+		A block explorer is a web-based tool acting as a search engine for blockchain data, allowing users to view, verify, and analyze real-time and historical transactions, wallet balances, and network activity.
+It translates complex raw data into a user-friendly

         4) Security Tools: A range of platforms for smart contract auditing  and fuzzing , such as CodeHawks, Aderyn, and Formal Verification tools.